 - Underlying treatable medical causes of erectile dysfunction should be diagnosed and treated prior to initiation of therapy with CAVERJECT.

-- CAVERJECT IMPULSE (alprostadil dual chamber system for injection) uses a superfi ne (29 gauge) needle.
+- CAVERJECT IMPULSE uses a superfine (29 gauge) needle.
 As with all superfine needles, the possibility of needle breakage exists.
 Careful instruction in proper patient handling and injection techniques may minimize the potential for needle breakage.

 - The patient should be instructed not to re-use or to share needles or syringes.
 As with all prescription medicines, the patient should not allow anyone else to use his medicine.

 Any reconstituted solution with precipitates or discoloration should be discarded.
-The CAVERJECT IMPULSE (alprostadil dual chamber system for injection) syringe system is designed for one use only and should be discarded after use.
-The device and the needle must be properly discarded after use.
+The CAVERJECT IMPULSE syringe system is designed for one use only and should be discarded after use.
+The delivery system and the needle must be properly discarded after use.
 Needles must not be re-used or shared with other persons.
 Patient instructions for administration are included in each package of CAVERJECT IMPULSE.

 The injection of CAVERJECT can induce a small amount of bleeding at the site of injection (see ADVERSE REACTIONS section hematoma, ecchymosis, hemorrhage at the site of injection).
 In patients infected with blood-borne diseases, this could increase the risk of transmission of blood-borne diseases between partners.

 In clinical trials, concomitant use of agents such as antihypertensive drugs, diuretics, antidiabetic agents (including insulin), or non-steroidal anti-inflammatory drugs had no effect on the efficacy or safety of CAVERJECT.